retry2z/Babyphone-Workshop/README.md

 /product/create | Create new room | Authenticated users can create a room.
 /product/details/:id | Details about a room | Guests can join the room and receive notification and leave to stop receiving.
 Authenticated owner can modify room information and start/stop the speech detection.
 /user/profile | Profile page | Authenticated user can modify their account information, see his rooms  and change its password.
+/user/profile/image/upload | Image upload page | User can upload image to server and make it as profile.
 /user/logout | Logout route | Destroying current authorization token and cookie.
 Note - the token can't be reused if is been destroyed.

 ## Examples
 https://workshop-project-58361.web.app/